 The second big number is the Cation Exchange Capacity (CEC).
 This reflects how much fertility the medium will retain.
 Nutrients in solution have a mild electrical charge and so does the medium.
 The different charges in different hydroponic grow material change how much it stays when the water drains.

 Air Filled Porosity (AFP) is another important statistic.
 It describes how much air the substance retains even when wet.
 For plants in a hydroponic growing system that extra air is of paramount importance.
 Roots need oxygen to remain healthy.
 Without they struggle to function and eventually sicken and die.

 The last figure is cost.
 If you’re on a budget medium with mediocre numbers will be most appealing.
-Commercial hydroponics growers often use low cost options to get the most bang from their buck even if there’s something else out there with better numbers.
+Commercial hydroponics growers often use low-cost options to get the most bang for their buck even if there’s something else out there with better numbers.

 How to choose the right growing medium for your hydroponic setup

 What’s best for your hydroponics system will come down to what option on the list of growing substrates most fits your needs.

 Some systems rely heavily on the WHC of the medium to keep their crops moist and well-fed.
 The Drip System and Wick System are examples of this type of hydroponics approach.
 They need a medium that will hold nutrients well and keep them from draining away.

 Others prioritize good drainage.
 Ebb and Flow requires something like perlite that drains well while retaining all the essential elements needed to grow plants.

 You can also blend your own.
 Commercial growers mix inert media like perlite and vermiculite with organic elements like coco coir or peat.
 It’s also common for cheap elements like sand tol pad out expensive ones that provide the water holding capacity or manage nutrients.